danops-stack/danops-meta/README.md

 # danops-meta

-This repo stores some publicly available meta data for danops.
+This PUBLIC repo stores some meta data and configuration for various danops tools.